BlueLink's ongoing and recent projects

 Linking Religion to Rights and Freedoms

-Religion has been actively instrumentalized for inflicting intolerance and oppression of other vulnerable and minority groups, such as women/gender minorities and migrants.
-This has resulted in conflicts and hate speech both offline and in the variety of online spaces, including mainstream media and most popular social media.
-Supported by the Association for Progressive Communications, BlueLink will explore the potential of religious communication to promote environment protection and human rights within the project "Linking Religion to Rights and Freedoms".
+Religion had been actively instrumentalized for inflicting intolerance and oppression of other vulnerable and minority groups, such as women/gender minorities and migrants.
+This resulted in conflicts and hate speech both offline and in a variety of online spaces, including mainstream media and the most popular social media.
+Supported by the Association for Progressive Communications, BlueLink explored the potential of religious communication to promote environmental protection and human rights within the project "Linking Religion to Rights and Freedoms".

 E-networking and journalism for civic action

-BlueLink will support defenders and advocates for European values, democracy, human and environmental rights in Bulgaria by providing a functional e-networking and information hub at www.bluelink.net.
-BlueLink will consolidate the existing trust-based platform for direct content exchange and co-ordination among CSOs and the virtual newsroom for watchdog journalism in a hybrid platform, employing intensively video exchange and netcasting.
-First steps of the transformation were supported by ‘Citizens For Europe’ - a community of engaged European citizens from NGOs, foundations, media, public authorities, willing to expand their networks, share resources and exchange good practices.
+BlueLink supported defenders and advocates for European values, democracy, human and environmental rights in Bulgaria by providing a functional e-networking and information hub at www.bluelink.net.
+BlueLink consolidated the existing trust-based platform for direct content exchange and coordination among CSOs and the virtual newsroom for watchdog journalism in a hybrid platform, employing video exchange and netcasting.
+First steps of the transformation were supported by ‘Citizens For Europe’ - a community of engaged European citizens from NGOs, foundations, media, public authorities, willing to expand their networks, share resources, and exchange good practices.

-BlueLink has launched the project "Expanding green policy space to human and social rights".
-Among the objectives of the project is to define green policies regarding the protection of human, ethnic, women's, gender, refugee, social and economic rights and to analyze their closeness, to demonstrate successful examples of actions taken so far in this direction, and to outline areas and opportunities for further interaction between environmentalists and human rights defenders in Bulgaria and Europe.
-The first steps for the realization of the project are carried out with the support of the office of the Friedrich Ebert Foundation in Sofia.
+BlueLink launched the project "Expanding green policy space to human and social rights".
+Among the objectives of the project was to define green policies regarding the protection of human, ethnic, women's, gender, refugee, social, and economic rights and to analyze their closeness, to demonstrate successful examples of actions taken until then in this direction, and to outline areas and opportunities for further interaction between environmentalists and human rights defenders in Bulgaria and Europe.
+The first steps for the realization of the project were carried out with the support of the office of the Friedrich Ebert Foundation in Sofia.

 People Power